Laoode/EduView/README.md

 https://github.com/user-attachments/assets/b495fa4c-ea29-4932-aec8-5279749e8bca

 > [!TIP]
-> The video above demonstrates a trial run using the EduView application.
+> The video above demonstrates a trial run the EduView app.
 Please note that the playback speed has been increased by **6.6×** and the quality has been reduced to comply with GitHub’s upload size limitations.
 > For a clearer and full-resolution version, you can watch it on my **LinkedIn** profile.
 Alternatively, you may reduce the playback speed on GitHub to **0.25× or 0.5×** for a more natural viewing experience.

 ### Troubleshooting